EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

 two-step process:

 1. Test integration with the demo instance of EGI Check-in.
-This will allow you to check complete the complete functionality of the system without affecting the production Check-in service.
+This will allow you to check the complete functionality of the system without affecting the production Check-in service.
 1. Once the integration is working correctly, register your provider with the production instance of EGI Check-in to allow members of the EGI User Community to access your service.